Last Planet Standing: Plot summary

-The limited series begins with Reed and Sue Richards investigating a strange phenomena in another galaxy.
-Reed realizes that Earth may be in danger within a week.
-However, before he can send a message to warn Earth, an alien vessel causes a sun in the middle of the galaxy to overload and implode, creating a massive shockwave that destroys his ship.
+Reed and Sue Richards investigate a strange phenomena in another galaxy and determine that Earth may be in danger within a week.
+Before Reed can send a message to warn Earth, an alien vessel piloted by Dominas causes a sun in the middle of the galaxy to overload and implode, creating a massive shockwave that destroys Reed's ship.

-The occupant of the alien vessel is revealed to be Dominas the Wavemaster, a Herald of Galactus.
-Dominas flies toward the Shi'ar Imperial Throneworld, where he battles Gladiator and the rest of the Shi'ar Imperial Guard.

-On Earth, the rest of the Fantastic Five receive Reed's transmission.
+On Earth, the Fantastic Five receive Reed's transmission.
 They rush into a rescue operation while Doom stays behind to warn the President and the other heroes.
-Doom informs A-Next of the current situation, but they are busy dealing with their lifelong adversaries, the Red Queen and her Revengers.
+Doom informs A-Next of the current situation, but they are busy dealing with the Revengers.
 Edwin Jarvis sends A-Next the emergency call and Stinger calls her team back, realizing that protecting Earth is more important than fighting the Revengers.

-Vision discusses matters with G. W. Bridge, the current President of the United States, who is not sure how to handle things.

-At Barton's Dojo, American Dream trains with Freebooter and Hawkeye.
-American Dream is considering leaving the Avengers, which disappoints Hawkeye.
-At school, Mayday Parker chats with her friends about her future plans and later leaves to perform her daily role as Spider-Girl.
-She receives a call from Stinger, who is summoning all of the reserve Avengers.

 Dominas continues to wreak havoc on the Shi'ar Throneworld, and his master Galactus prepares to devour it completely.
-While Lilandra Neramani is ushered into safety, her Imperial Guard do their best to protect her world.
-Despite the Guards' efforts, Galactus's elemental converter drains the planet dry.
+Despite the Imperial Guard's efforts, Galactus destroys the Throneworld, with empress Lilandra Neramani escaping to safety.
 Galactus reveals to Dominas that he no longer desires to merely sate his hunger, but to gather energy with the intention of evolving to the next level.
 The newly birthed Captain America star is vital to his plan.
 Galactus decides to absorb Asgard next.